Web App Security Testing: A Practical Guide for 2026

 X-Content-Type-Options

 Stops browsers from MIME-sniffing a response away from the declared Content-Type.
-Without this header, a browser might interpret a text file as JavaScript and execute it.
+Without this, a browser might interpret a text file as JavaScript and execute it.

 X-Content-Type-Options: nosniffThere is only one valid value: nosniff.
 Always set it.
-It is one line of config and blocks a real attack vector.
-Spec: MDN: X-Content-Type-Options.
+One line of config, blocks a real attack vector.

 Referrer-Policy